Danziger/starsjs/README.md

 ### Stars Generation & Options

-- Add a footer with an attribution and a "HIRING?" label similar to the one in [gmzcodes.com](https://gmzcodes.com).
+- Add a footer with an attribution.

 - Make `twinkle` proportional to the distance to the center (so that the effect is more noticeable on larger stars that are further away from the center).